Prosser Gifford

 Prosser Gifford was a historian, author, and academic administrator.
 He held various positions at notable academic institutions including the position of first Dean of Faculty at Amherst College.
 He is probably best known for his work as Director of Scholarly Programs at the Library of Congress.
 He contributed numerous works to the fields of African History and U.S. Foreign Policy.

-Early life

-Prosser was born May 16, 1929 in New York City, the only child of Barbara Prosser and John Archer Gifford.
-His maternal grandparents were Constance Barber Prosser and Seward Prosser, Chairman of Bankers Trust Co. and philanthropist, who settled in Falmouth, MA in 1909, and his paternal grandparents were Helen Conyngham Gifford and Charles Alling Gifford, of Newark, New Jersey, an architect, who designed the Mount Washington Hotel in Bretton Woods, NH and numerous armories and courthouses on the East coast extant today.